ur369eth/ur369.eth/README.md

 - **_Note:_**
   1. Any of above can be used to check whether caller is an EOA or a contract.
   2. isContract() function of Address Library is deprecated due to security reasons.

-### Sign Key to perform transactions

-**_Description:_** To prevent users from transferring urTokens directly from any wallet, the feature has been implemented.
-On each user operation involving urTokens 'Transfer' or 'Claim' >> the user must enter their respective Sign Key on the UI otherwise transaction will fail.

 ### Master Key as Recovery Mechanism